A server-first Node.js framework. Zero runtime dependencies.

 Designed for AI agents.
-Production-quality architecture.
+Simple enough to write yourself.

 export default {